markashleybell/markashleybell.com/posts/building-a-simple-google-chrome-extension.md

     function getPageDetails(callback) {
         // Inject the content script into the current page chrome.tabs.executeScript(null, { file: 'content.js' });
-        // Perform the callback when a message is received from the content script chrome.runtime.onMessage.addListener(function(message) {
+        // When a message is received from the content script chrome.runtime.onMessage.addListener(function(message) {
             // Call the callback function
             callback(message);